The Atlanta Journal-Constitution: Pulitzer Prizes

-Pulitzer Prizes awarded to journalists at the Atlanta newspapers:
+Pulitzer Prizes awarded to journalists at the former Atlanta newspapers:

 1931, Public service, The Atlanta Constitution, for exposing graft in city government.

 1948, Local reporting, George Goodwin, The Atlanta Journal, for exposing vote fraud in Telfair County during the 1946 gubernatorial campaign.

 1959, Editorial writing, Ralph McGill, The Atlanta Constitution.
 The best known of 10 “editorials,” really front-page columns, was about the 1958 Hebrew Benevolent Congregation Temple bombing.

 1960, Local reporting under deadline pressure, Jack Nelson, The Atlanta Constitution, for exposing abuses at Milledgeville State Hospital for the insane.

 1967, Editorial writing, Eugene Patterson, The Atlanta Constitution.
 The editorials discussed the ambush shooting of James Meredith, Julian Bond’s exclusion from the Georgia House of Representatives and other topics.

 1988, Editorial cartooning, Doug Marlette, The Atlanta Constitution, shared with The Charlotte Observer, where four of his 10 prize-winning cartoons were published.

 1989, Investigative reporting, Bill Dedman, The Atlanta Journal-Constitution, “The Color of Money,” a series about racial discrimination in lending practices in middle-income neighborhoods in metro Atlanta.

 1993, Explanatory journalism, Mike Toner, The Atlanta Journal-Constitution, “When Bugs Fight Back,” a series about how organisms have developed resistance to antibiotics and pesticides.

 1995, Editorial cartooning, Mike Luckovich, The Atlanta Journal-Constitution, for cartoons on topics including U.S. House Speaker Newt Gingrich, basketball great Dominique Wilkins, and the 1996 Summer Olympics mascot.

 2006, Editorial cartooning, Mike Luckovich, The Atlanta Journal-Constitution, for cartoons on topics including U.S. soldiers who died in Iraq.

 2007, Commentary, Cynthia Tucker, The Atlanta Journal-Constitution, for editorial columns.

 2007, History, Hank Klibanoff, managing editor of The Atlanta Journal-Constitution, for his book, The Race Beat: The Press, the Civil Rights Struggle, and the Awakening of a Nation, written with Gene Roberts.